Johannes Jensen (aviator)

-Leutnant Johannes Jensen (17 April 1898 – 7 February 1978) was a German World War I flying ace credited with six aerial victories.
+Lieutenant Johannes Jensen (17 April 1898 – 7 February 1978) was a German World War I flying ace credited with six aerial victories.

 Jensen piloted a Fokker D.VII for Jagdstaffel 57 during 1918.
 He scored his first aerial victory on 17 April 1918.
 During August and September, he shot down four more British aircraft.
 On 2 October, he was credited with destroying an observation balloon.
 A seventh victory went unconfirmed.

 Johannes Jensen died in Aalen, Germany, on 7 February 1978.